 GeneCards Summary for TAS2R50 Gene

 TAS2R50 (Taste Receptor, Type 2, Member 50) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+GO annotations related to this gene include G-protein coupled receptor activity and bitter taste receptor activity.
 An important paralog of this gene is TAS2R42.

 UniProtKB/Swiss-Prot for TAS2R50 Gene